yrochat/dhch-network/README.md

 dhch-network
 ============

-Network of workshops in common at dhch summer school
+Network of workshops in common at **#dhch summer school**

+Data retrieved from dhsummerschool.ch website and presented into networks.